awakeel/autoCapitalize/README.md

 # autoCapitalize

+---Jquery plugin ----

-Jquery plugin to auto capitalize textarea, input text. kepress, capitalize all after full stop and space. pragraph.
+I had search quite extensivily to auto capitalize paragraph eg. capitalize first letter of first word and than first letter after full stop and space.

-test
+So I decided to write my own plugin.

+How to use it.

+1. Include Autocapitalize.js in your html file.
+2. its only work with keypress when writing in textarea or input field such textbox.
+3. $("selector").autoCapitalize();
+4.

+You can change the keypress and keydown by changing the event in plugin file.